What are Roof Rats and Why are They Dangerous?

 A common sign is the presence of rat droppings.
 These droppings are typically half an inch and pointed at either end.
 As rats primarily travel in search of food, droppings in a kitchen or near a possible food source are a strong indicator of a colony inside the building.

-Other signs require closer monitoring of your surroundings.
-In buildings where roof rats are present, it’s common to find fallen ceiling insulation as they chew through existing infrastructure.
+Roof rats typically have agile builds, nocturnal habits, and a preference for elevated nesting sites.
+In buildings where roof rats are present, itโs common to find fallen ceiling insulation as they chew through existing infrastructure.

 Look for the following clues of a rat infestation: